 – Store renovation costs

 – Supplies, including shipping supplies

-How much can you potentially make owning a pet store?
+How much can a pet store owner make?

 Pet store profits will vary depending on factors like the store’s size, specialty, profit margins, and competition.
 Pet stores will sell several pet supplies and accessories, like pet toys, treats, food, aquariums, cages, pet accessories, and more.
 Additionally, stores can offer services like grooming and dog training to increase their profits and encourage repeat customers.
 Expanding to selling through your online store, can also help to increase profits.

 Looking at expenditures on pet food and treats, the National Pet Owners Survey conducted by the American Pet Product Association found that dog and cat owners spend approximately $250 annually on pet food and $70 on treats.

 Are there grants to start a pet store?